Stretching high-attaining young people

 Time allowed: 2 hours

-Entry fee: Free via invitation or £22 per paper via discretionary
+Entry fee: Free via invitation or £25 paper via discretionary

 Discretionary entries will open on the same day results for the Junior Mathematical Challenge are released.